KeiranY/splunk-releases/readme.md

 Run the CLI tool *once* using: `npx github:KeiranY/splunk-releases`

-Install the CLI tool with: `npm i -g github:KeiranY/splunk-releases` and run with `sr-api`.
+Install the CLI tool with: `npm i -g github:KeiranY/splunk-releases` and run with `sr-cli`.

 ### Flags
 ```